hannobraun/playground/2025-08-02_monobloc/README.md

 ### Compilation Model

-There is no distinction between code that is executed at runtime (i.e. regular old code) and code that only has effects at compile-time (defining functions, types, etc.).
+There is no distinction between code that is executed at runtime (i.e. regular old code) and code that only has effects at compile-time (defining functions).
 There is only code, and it all follows the same rules.

 This means that the compiler is also an interpreter.
 It directly executes the top-level code at compile-time.
 All examples we've seen so far can be fed